ARM-software/arm-trusted-firmware/docs/firmware-design.md

 trusted DRAM regions.
 Each boot loader stage uses one or more of these memories for its code and data.

+The sections below provide the following details:

+*   initialization and execution of the first three stages during cold boot
+*   specification of the BL3-1 entrypoint requirements for use by alternative Trusted Boot Firmware in place of the provided BL1 and BL2
+*   changes in BL3-1 behavior when using the `RESET_TO_BL31` option which allows BL3-1 to run without BL1 and BL2

 ### BL1